tommybobbins/PiBrella-lesson/lessons/lesson2b-handout.md

 ## Raspberry Pi controlling breadboard LEDs

 1. Attach the following pins from the Raspberry Pi to the LEDs on the breadboard.
-You may need some help with this.
+You may need some help connecting up the right pins.
+Be careful and double check before connecting to the Pi.

    ![](../images/traffic_lights.jpg)

+Traffic light Fritzing diagram taken with permission from http://4tronix.co.uk/blog/?p=219

 2. Double click on the `Scratch GPIO 5` icon